David777-EUW/DnD-Concepts/Bard/College of Fortune - Sivir.md

 ## On The Run
 *6th level*

-Allies that spend your Bardic Inspiration can use Dash and Disengage as bonus actions for the turn, and their Speed is increased 10 ft..
+When you attack with a weapon you're proficient in, your regular attacks will deal your proficiency bonus as extra damage, doubling on a critical strike.

 Whenever you activate Mercenary Contract, gain an Extra Attack, and critically strike on a nat 18.

+## Fleet Of Foot
+*6th level*

+Scoring a critical strike increases your Speed by 10 ft this turn and 5 ft the next turn.
+Doesn’t stack with itself, using the highest bonus instead.

 ## Ricochet
 *14th level*

-Whenever you activate Mercenary Contract, gain a second Extra Attack, and your critical strikes will hit a random enemy within 10 ft. of your main target for half damage, as long as the original attack roll would have hit them.
+Your critical strikes will ricochet, hitting a random enemy within 10 ft of your main target for half damage, as long as the original attack roll would have hit them.

-## Fleet Of Foot
+Whenever you activate Mercenary Contract, gain a second Extra Attack, and critically strike on a nat 17.

+## Coveting Riches
 *14th level*

-Scoring a critical strike increases your Speed by 10 ft. this turn and 5 ft. the next turn.
-Doesn’t stack with itself, using the highest bonus instead.
+If you have more wealth than a sentient opponent, all your Charisma rolls agaisnt them have advantage, while theirs have disadvantage.